Which? energy survey results

 Which energy companies are quickest?

-Overall, five firms put us through to a person in less than a minute on average, and another four kept us waiting less than two minutes on average.
+Overall, five firms put us through to a person in less than two minutes on average.

-So Energy vs Scottish Power: customer service telephone waiting times
+Together Energy vs Boost: customer service telephone waiting times

 Customer service telephone waiting times for all companies